facebook/react/docs/docs/addons.md

 The add-ons below are considered legacy and their use is discouraged.

 - [`PureRenderMixin`](pure-render-mixin.html).
 Use [`React.PureComponent`](/react/docs/react-api.html#react.purecomponent) instead.
+- [`shallowCompare`](shallow-compare.html), a helper function that performs a shallow comparison for props and state in a component to decide if a component should update.
 - [`update`](update.html).
 Use [`kolodny/immutability-helper`](https://github.com/kolodny/immutability-helper) instead.

 ### Deprecated Add-ons